 Avoid taking baths, showers, or having other contact with water during a thunderstorm.
 Just like water, avoid using electronic equipment and corded phones and have surge protectors on all of your electronics to protect them.
 Stay away from windows, doors, porches and concrete structures.

-Did you know that lightening can travel through a building’s plumbing, electrical wires and even the metal wires/bars used to make concrete walls and flooring?
+Did you know that lightning can travel through a building’s plumbing, electrical wires and even the metal wires/bars used to make concrete walls and flooring?

 If you are unable to take shelter inside: